 LD_LIBRARY_PATH.
 The run-time linker uses this path first

 in its search for libraries, and it will only have an effect on that

 particular program/library.
 This also applies to

-Some software will configure the runpath by default, but usually you
+Some software will configure the runpath by default in their build

 LDFLAGS.
 It’s used directly like this: